 Clinical depression symptoms and treatment

-When my depression was finally officially diagnosed, a lot of people would approach me with questions.
-After struggling for hours to explain to them what it really is without sounding a bit crazy, I came up with a solution.
+When my depression was finally officially diagnosed, A lot of people would approach me with questions.
+After struggling for hours to explain to them what it really is without sounding a bit crazy.
+I came up with a solution.
 Now when people ask me what clinical depression is?
 I tell them it is like being dead on the inside while still alive on the outside.

 Here are a few major types of clinical depressions and their treatments to help you understand what depression really is?

 Major Depressive Disorder is one of the most common kinds of clinical depressions and can last up to weeks without a break in between.
-Like in other depressions, this disorder too robs its patients of all joy in life and surroundings.
+Like in other depressions, this disorder robs its patients of all joy in life and surroundings.
 The patient experiences dramatic weight gain or loss due to a major shift in appetite and an erratic sleep pattern.
-Feeling like one is caught in a haze, with low energy levels and poor concentration too are its trademarks.
+Feeling like one is caught in a haze, with low energy levels and poor concentration to are its trademarks.
 The patient feels hopeless and guilty and will eventually become suicidal as well.

 Doctors diagnose this type of clinical depression by monitoring if you have been experiencing at least five or all of these symptoms for more than a week or longer.

-However, when nothing else works, doctors recommend ECT electrical pulses and TMS to increase brain activity in certain areas of brain.
+However, when nothing else works, doctors recommend ECT electrical pulses and TMS to increase brain activity in certain areas of the brain.